 We all know Internet Explorer sucks.
 We always recommend our readers to use alternatives, e.g., Firefox, Chrome, Opera, SeaMonkey.
-Even the old Netscape or Mozilla are far better than the IE.
+Even the old Netscape or Mozilla is far better than the IE.

 Today, I read a report claiming Internet Explorer provides the best browser battery life (i.e., drain your battery at a slower pace).
 It sounds like an April 1 joke.

-Usually I did not pay much attention to such benchmarks: I rely on my own “experience”.
-That’s the major reason I switched from Firefox (which is far better than Internet Explorer) to Chrome (which is current my favorite browser).
+Usually, I did not pay much attention to such benchmarks: I rely on my own “experience”.
+That’s the major reason I switched from Firefox (which is far better than Internet Explorer) to Chrome (which is currently my favourite browser).
 User experience is the key factor to decide which browser is better for you.

 Anyway, the test is not reliable at all.
 For example, the reported confessed that:

 Out of all browsers, Google Chrome stood out as the most troublesome.
 Most of the tests I made with this browser did not finish successfully.
 First, I had issues with the browser crashing in the middle of testing.
 I reinstalled Chrome and the problem was fixed.
 Then, many tests simply did not end well and Peacekeeper was not able to record the results, for unknown reasons.
 Also, during most tests, the screen of my laptop was becoming active at random intervals, as if mouse or keyboard movements were detected.
 I found this strange, as my laptop was simply sitting on a table, not bothered by anyone.
 This lowered the battery lifetime when testing Google Chrome, as the screen consumed more energy than in the tests made with other browsers.
 Again, the cause for this behavior is unknown and it was encountered only when testing Google Chrome.